We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 From the outside, steel-reinforced concrete might look like an immovable object, but without sufficient stabilization from steel stirrups, it can deform.
 Even a small amount of deformation can damage the project’s structural integrity, creating a whole host of other problems for contractors to contend with.

-Stirrups might look complicated, and many people — even in the industry — aren’t familiar with them, but they are an essential part of any concrete or pile foundation construction.
+Stirrups may seem complicated, and many people — even in the industry — aren’t familiar with them, but they are an essential part of any concrete or pile foundation construction.
 If you’re working with steel-reinforced concrete, understanding stirrups is a vital skill you can’t afford to overlook.